compulim/react-augmentation/README.md

 # Background

+*Disclaimer: everything in this library is pure React.
+Absolutely no DOM manipulation.*

-At first, augmentation operators may be mind-bending, unnecessary, and feels like [Inception](http://www.imdb.com/title/tt1375666/), or even worse, anti-pattern.
+At first, augmentation operators may be mind-bending, unnecessary, and often feels like [Inception](http://www.imdb.com/title/tt1375666/), or even worse, anti-pattern.
 They enable scenarios that could otherwise very cumbersome or difficult to implement.

-Everything in this library is pure React.
-Absolutely no DOM manipulation.

 ## What is data-driven DOM hierarchy?